gsdgod9/HPGit/readme.txt

 wahdhsadashdahd
-creating a new branch  is quick & and simple
+creating a new branch  is quick & and simple add merge